 An API enables new business opportunities by opening up the IT systems of the enterprise.
 This not only leads to new opportunities but also to new security risks.
 Information could be stolen, or internal systems could be compromised.
 To deal with these risks, the API needs to ensure that consumers are properly authenticated and authorized to access the data via API.
+This can be done by Managed IT Services that can thoroughly check through and sort out any security issues that may come up with the API.
 Moreover, the API not only needs to ensure the security of the exposed data, but also the security and availability of the API platform and – to some extent – the security and availability of the backend systems, which are used by the API.
 The API needs to protect the API platform and the backend systems from overload and attacks.

 For API security, it is recommended to follow the widely used protocols